Early Childhood Education

 How would you like to be an active part of a child's life?
 Whether you are teaching them colors, reading fairy tales or just being a lap to take comfort in, young children will depend on you.

-Lake Michigan College offers individuals interested in working with young children an opportunity to acquire the knowledge and skills to work effectively in child-care settings and prepare for the Childhood Development Associate (CDA) credential awarded though the Council for Early Professional Recognition.
+Lake Michigan College offers individuals interested in working with young children an opportunity to acquire the knowledge and skills to work effectively in child-care settings and prepare for the Child Development Associate (CDA) credential awarded though the Council for Early Professional Recognition.
 The curriculum in this program follows the state of Michigan requirements.

 A degree in Early Childhood Education will prepare you for employment in a childcare development working with children five and under.
 A typical day for early childhood educators can include: